rediscovery-io/remo-python/README.md

 Remo is a web-based application to organize, annotate and visualize Computer Vision datasets.

-It has been designed to be your team's private platform to manage images, in an End-to-End fashion.
+It has been designed to be your team's private platform to manage images, in an end-to-end fashion.
 <br/>

 **Use Remo to:**